 Since the date of the EMC merger transaction, the Company has authorized several programs to repurchase shares of its Class V Common Stock.
-Of the \$2.1 billion total authorized for repurchases under the programs, \$676 million remained available as of May 4, 2018, all of which is attributable to the DHI Group Repurchase Program, which our board of directors suspended on December 13, 2016 until such time as the board of directors authorizes the reinstatement of that program.
+Of the \$2.1 billion total authorized for repurchases under the programs, \$676 million remained available as of November 2, 2018, all of which is attributable to the DHI Group Repurchase Program, which the board of directors suspended on December 13, 2016 until such time as it authorizes the reinstatement of that program.

-During the three months ended May 4, 2018, the Company did not repurchase any Class V Common Stock.
-During the three months ended May 5, 2017, the Company repurchased 5.5 million shares of Class V Common Stock for an aggregate purchase price of \$359 million.
-The repurchase of these shares was funded by proceeds received by the Class V Group from the sale by a subsidiary of the Company of shares of Class A common stock of VMware, Inc. owned by such subsidiary, as discussed below.
-Share repurchases made by VMware, Inc. of its Class A Common Stock from a subsidiary of the Company do not affect the determination of the respective interests of the Class V Common Stock and the DHI Group in the Class V Group.
-See Exhibit 99.1 filed with the quarterly report on Form 10-Q for the three months ended May 4, 2018 for more information regarding Unaudited Attributed Financial Information for the Class V Group.
+During the three months ended November 2, 2018, the Company did not repurchase any Class V Common Stock.
+During the three months ended November 3, 2017, the Company repurchased 3.8 million shares of Class V Common Stock for an aggregate purchase price of \$300 million.
+The repurchase of these shares was funded by proceeds received by the Class V Group from the sale by a subsidiary of the Company of shares of Class A common stock of VMware, Inc. owned by such subsidiary.
+Share repurchases made by VMware, Inc. of its Class A common stock from a subsidiary of the Company do not affect the determination of the respective interests of the Class V Common Stock and the DHI Group in the Class V Group.
+See Exhibit 99.1 filed with the Quarterly Report on Form 10-Q for the three months ended November 2, 2018 for more information regarding Unaudited Attributed Financial Information for the Class V Group.